prsetiya/Clamav/Webex Connect Flows/v3.0/Sample/Usage of Set Variable In Flows/README.md

 The folder includes the following sample flows :
 ## Media Specific Workflow :
-- ### Live Chat Inbound Sample Flow with Set Variable, PIQ and EWT :
+- ### Live Chat Inbound Sample Flow with Set Variable :
     - Every inbound customer message sent over the configured customer chat widget will trigger this workflow.
     - This workflow represents a typical use case for a bank, where a customer reaches out to customer support executives for issues with credit cards, debit cards, savings accounts, or loan enquiry.
     - The customer selects the issue type from the pre-chat form dropdown.